c272/algo-lang/README.md

 ```
 Including the `--dev` flag makes the interpreter print all lexed tokens, and show the parse tree before executing.
 After execution or errors, it will also dump the variables into console.

-Simply running `algo` in console will display your current version, including the build number and revision. **Please state your build and revision when reporting bugs in the issues section.**
+Simply running `algo -v` in console will display your current version, including the build number and revision. **Please state your build and revision when reporting bugs in the issues section.**

 For more information on language syntax and usage, see the GitHub wiki, [here.](https://github.com/c272/algo-lang/wiki)